cleardusk/3DDFA/readme.md

 Thanks for your interest in this repo.
 If your work or research benefit from this repo, please cite it and star it 😃

-And welcome to focus on my another 3D face elated work: [MeGlass](https://github.com/cleardusk/MeGlass), it will keep being update too.
+And welcome to focus on my another 3D face related work: [MeGlass](https://github.com/cleardusk/MeGlass), it will keep being update too.